politemangollc/neighborwho-assets/README.md

 Privacy Policy

+Last updated: 01/11/2023

-This privacy policy applies to Neighbor Who and governs the collection, use, and disclosure of your personal information.
+This privacy policy applies to NeighborWho and governs the collection, use, and disclosure of your personal information.

 Collection of Personal Information